[ Jocelyn Ireson-Paine's Home Page | Publications | Enterro Da Gata' 98 | What is the Girth of this Sausage Roll? | Images of Braga ]

 We exit into the New Inn Hall side of Shoe Lane, and proceed into the Brasenose Frewin Court Annexe, where there are two more marks.
 One is in the east wall of the annexe, set as near as possible to the loading bay marker on the opposite side.
 It's at the back of a flowerbed, and this time it's the Brasenose gardener who looks on warily as a hundred choirboys, students, boy scouts, and general randoms, plus a party of Japanese tourists who just happened to be passing and have been invited to join in, trample his petunias.

-We're nearing home.
-There's a mark opposite SPC, and then we march into the Lodge, trying not to get our canes caught in the automatic doors, and through Linton's simulated wood-grain concrete "cloisters" into Mulberry Quad.
-We beat another mark behind the tree before taking our first refreshments, of orange juice and biccies, in the SPC bar.
+We then leave the annexe, beat a mark opposite St Peter's College, and then cross over and march into its Lodge, trying not to get our canes caught in the automatic doors, and through the Linton quadrangle simulated wood-grain concrete "cloisters" into Mulberry Quad.
+We beat another mark behind the tree before taking our first refreshments, of orange juice and biccies, in the college bar.

 Let's skip lightly over the next part of the route, as we go up George Street, past Mary Magdalen and up the Broad into the Bodleian quadrangle.
 At this time of morning, the Broad is full of tour guides, whose credibility you can see plummet as they attempt to explain us to their gaggles of suddenly confused Americans and Japanese.
 Their force-learnt recitations about Univ not really being founded by King Alfred, and where Boyle discovered his law, have not prepared them for this.
 Better than the tour-buses though, unless their owners have provided them with specially-programmed Nederlandse Kommentaren and Commentaires aux Francaise for this one morning.
 One thing the guides do get right though, and that the vicar unsurprisingly stops for as well, is the iron cross outside Balliol where Archbishop Cranmer was burnt to death — "67 years old, dressed in a shirt down to his ankles, with bare feet, bare head, and his long thick beard singed down to his chest".